mayusuf/fizzBuzz/README.md

 # Installation And Run Application

-1. Clone all files from github:"https://github.com/mayusuf/fizzBuzz.git"
+1. Clone or download all files from github:"https://github.com/mayusuf/fizzBuzz.git"

 2. run command "docker-compose up".
 It creates php-apache container. please install docker if you don't have in your pc.